2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 The Jaguars need help all over the field, but they are pressed for talent on defense.
 Simmons is the most talented player left on the board.
 He could be one of the stars of this class.
 Simmons at this spot would be the steal of the draft.

-Betting Tip: On the William Hill Sportsbook, Simmons' draft position over 6.5 is -140, Simmons is +800 to land on the Jaguars
+Betting Tip: On the William Hill Sportsbook, Simmons' O/U draft position is 6.5 with the over at -140.
+Simmons is +800 to land on the Jaguars.

 10. Cleveland Browns: Tristan Wirfs, OT, Iowa

-The Browns are back in the top ten of the draft after yet another disappointing season, poor play from the offensive line was consistent all season long, Wirfs can play either tackle spot, he is an excellent athlete who can finish blocks.
-Wirfs was the 2019 Big-10 Offensive Lineman of the year.
+The Browns are back in the top 10 of the draft after yet another disappointing season.
+Poor play from the offensive line was consistent all season long.
+Wirfs can play either tackle spot and is an excellent athlete who can finish blocks.
+Wirfs was the 2019 Big-10 Offensive Lineman of the Year.

 11. New York Jets: Andrew Thomas, OT, Georgia

-The jets will either draft a wide receiver or offensive lineman here, Jeudy sitting on the board should be the pick, but I think the Jets play it safe and select the tackle from Georgia.
-At 6-5, 320 lbs., Thomas is an elite athlete who keeps the quarterback clean.
+The Jets will either draft a wide receiver or offensive lineman here.
+If Jeudy is still sitting on the board he should be the pick, but I think the Jets play it safe and select the tackle from Georgia.
+At 6-foot-5 and 320 pounds, Thomas is an elite athlete who keeps the quarterback clean.

 12. Las Vegas Raiders: Jerry Jeudy, WR, Alabama

-Fantasy Advice: Jeudy will be a wide receiver no. #2 for fantasy purpose this season, he should be the consensus top pick in rookie drafts.
+Fantasy Advice: Jeudy will be a WR2 for fantasy purposes this season.
+He should be the consensus top pick in rookie drafts.

 Betting Tip: The Raiders are a +140 favorite to land Jeudy on the William Hill Sportsbook.